 Cupping: The formal process of tasting coffee for the purpose of evaluation and description.
 Known as “cup testing” once upon a time, formal cupping involves slurping coffee from a bullion spoon and then scoring various attributes of the coffee using industry standards.
 Cupping can be used to evaluate green coffee quality, for quality assurance in a roasting operations, to explore flavor components in blend development, or discover optimal roast development.

 Differential: The difference between the cost of any given green coffee and the C-Market floor price for green coffee.
-For example, if coffee is trading on the C-Market for $2.25 a pound and the Nicaraguan you’re looking at is $3.72, the differential is $1.47.
+For example, if coffee is trading on the C-Market for $2.25 a pound and the Nicaraguan you’re looking at is $3.72, the differential is part of the $1.47 difference.
 Note, the differential will almost always remain constant regardless of what happens on the C-Market.
 If “the market” goes up to $2.50, the price of that Nicaraguan coffee will change to $3.97.
 Likewise, if the C-Market drops to $2.00, the price of the Nicaraguan will change to $3.47.